sthomp/tensorflow_transfer_cifar10/README.md

 3. transfer_cifar10_softmax.py

 ## Note

-function ```load_CIFAR10()``` in data_utils.py has been modified to return only 1000 training images and 100 test images from the CIFAR-10 data.
-Modify this to use the entire dataset.
+function ```load_CIFAR10()``` in data_utils.py can be modified to return only 1000 training images and 100 test images from the CIFAR-10 data.
+This will speed up the generation of bottlenecks for a quick demo.

+##
+This is the code that supplements my original [blog post](https://medium.com/@st553/using-transfer-learning-to-classify-images-with-tensorflow-b0f3142b9366)